Expert Tile and Grout Cleaning

-If you chose to install beautiful tile or natural stone, you likely did so because of this material’s remarkable longevity.
-Floors, showers, walls, countertops, tabletops, patios and other indoor and outdoor applications of tile and stone last longer and look better when CleanWorks gets it clean and is called back to keep it clean.
+If you chose to install beautiful tile or natural stone, you likely did so because of the material’s remarkable longevity.
+Floors, showers, walls, countertops, tabletops, patios and other indoor and outdoor applications of tile and stone last longer and look better once they are cleaned by CleanWorks.

-CleanWorks uses professional-grade cleaning products and top-notch cleaning equipment for a safe and effective clean.
-Many off-the-shelf and commercial grade cleaning products can’t clean to expectations or even change the appearance of the stone!
+CleanWorks uses professional-grade cleaning products and top quality cleaning equipment for a safe and effective clean.
+Many off-the-shelf and commercial grade cleaning products can’t clean to expectations or even change the appearance of the stone.
 Discolored tile, stone or grout is an eyesore that brings down the value of your home.